Brasonite/Quark/README.md

 This project aims to create the simplest possible reusable modules for game development while also keeping the flexibility and power of more complex solutions.

+More in-depth explanations for both Quark itself and each of its modules can be found on [the Quark website](https://quark.brasonite.com).

 ## Usage

 All utilities in the Quark Collection are stored as a single, self-contained, completely independent script each.
 Installing them is as easy as downloading the script you wish to use and adding it to your project's folder.